dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

 Using Redis Sentinel to perform a migration introduces a set of considerations that are essential for ensuring a smooth and successful transition.
 Here are some key considerations to keep in mind:

-- **Downtime:** While Redis Sentinel is designed to minimize downtime, there might still be minor disruptions during failover.
+- **Downtime:** While Redis Sentinel is designed to minimize downtime, there might still be minor disruptions during failover/promotion.
 Evaluate your application's tolerance for downtime and plan accordingly.

 - **Compatibility and Versioning:** Ensure that the Redis and Sentinel versions you're using are compatible with each other and with Dragonfly.
 Mismatched versions could lead to unexpected behavior or issues during migration.